Per Ahlmark: Writings and political views

 Ahlmark published several political books and many hundreds of articles about politics, literature and international conflicts.
 During the 1980s he published three books of poetry, one novel and two books of essays.
 He was a columnist for Expressen, then the largest daily newspaper in Scandinavia, from 1961 to 1995.
 From 1997 to 2018 he was a columnist for Dagens Nyheter, the largest Swedish morning paper, and a contributor to Göteborgs-Posten.
 In his writings he accuses the political left in Sweden of being uncritical towards the totalitarian communist regimes especially after 1968.

 He was a strong supporter of the state of Israel.
 From 1970 to 1997 he served as deputy chairman of the Sweden–Israel Friendship Association.
 He co-founded the Swedish Committee Against Antisemitism in 1983 and served as its deputy chairman until 1995.
 In 1997 he founded the Sweden–Taiwan Friendship Association.

 Ahlmark served as an advisor to the Elie Wiesel Foundation for Humanity since 1987, and was a member of board of the Geneva-based NGO UN Watch since 1993.

 In 1994, Ahlmark published the widely debated book Vänstern och tyranniet ("Tyranny and the Left"), which is the major work on Swedish fellow travellers and political pilgrims during the last thirty years.
 This book triggered one of the most heated discussions in recent decades in Sweden about freedom and its enemies.
-His next work, Det öppna såret ("The Open Sore"), makes a summary of new research regarding democracy and dictatorship respectively in terms of war, genocide/mass murder, and famine.
+His next work, Det öppna såret ("The Open Wound"), makes a summary of new research regarding democracy and dictatorship respectively in terms of war, genocide/mass murder, and famine.
 His last book in the same field was Det är demokratin, dumbom! ("It's the Democracy, Stupid!"), published in 2004.

 Ahlmark supported the U.S.-led 2003 invasion of Iraq, and was extremely critical of Hans Blix (who is also a prominent member of the Swedish Liberal People's Party and served as Ahlmark's deputy chairman in the Liberal Youth of Sweden).
 In an article in The Washington Times, Ahlmark described Blix as politically "weak and easily fooled" and a "wimp".

 In February 2006, Ahlmark wrote in the Wall Street Journal that he had officially nominated former U.S. undersecretary of state John Bolton and American investigative reporter Kenneth R. Timmerman for the Nobel Peace Prize.
 Calling them "the good guys" for having exposed Iran's nuclear weapons program and worked to curtail it, he again criticized his former deputy Hans Blix and the IAEA for having been "duped for 18 years" by Iran.